jacobcollen/intervalApp/README.md

 # Interval App

-A countdown timer application built with React, featuring digital, analog, and text-based timer views.
-Users can set custom intervals, switch between timer views, and control the timer through an intuitive user interface.
+A countdown timer application built with React, featuring digital, analog, and text-based views.
+Users can set custom intervals, pause or stop the timer, and easily switch between views through an intuitive interface.

 ## Features